 - Simple ≠ easy

 I can conclude that although we all use different words to describe “simple”, we all have a very similar idea about what it means.
 There is however, a lack of a strong definition.
 The above definition represents a line in the sand to bring focus to what we really want to consider simple, how that translates to our industry and how we all should strive to create simple solutions.
 The main issue with using language to describe language is we can pick each word and dive into its meaning, language is subjective.
 So instead of thinking too much about each word, the acronym I have provided serves as a reference point.
-Each word is based .
+Each word is based on experiences I have had in the solution landscape and think that many others share these experiences.
 I believe that using this as a foundation will yield better solutions for the future.

 This idea started out as an investigation and discussion therefore I encourage anyone who reads this to leave a comment.
 I would love to hear what you think “simple” means?